cybex-gmbh/laravel-transmorpher-client/README.md

 To show derivatives on a webpage, you can use an HTML image tag.

-**NOTE**: These examples use Blade syntax and assume you have a valid Transmorpher instance in your template.
+**NOTE**: These examples use Blade syntax and assume you have a valid `Transmorpher`-class instance in your template.

 ```html
 <img src="{{ $motif->getUrl() }}"></img>